taniaciu-code/portfolio-data/content/pages/portfolio/project-2.md

 ---

 <div align="justify>
-—With the easiness of expressing one’s expression through digital advancements in technologies, social media has become a medium for people to express their feelings.
+With the easiness of expressing one’s expression through digital advancements in technologies, social media has become a medium for people to express their feelings.
 This phenomena is also happening in the e-commerce industry, where